plabayo/rama/rama-js/engine/starling/README.md

-# StarlingMonkey engine proof
+# StarlingMonkey engine component

-This directory builds the private JavaScript engine component used by the `starling-spike` feature.
+This directory builds the private JavaScript engine component used by `rama-js`.
 Normal Cargo builds consume the checked-in `rama-js-engine.wasm`; they do not require Node.js or rebuild the component.

 Rebuild it with: